What Can I Offer You?

 I like to make every session a musical experience.

-With instrument teaching I make sure you have good technique that is effective and right for you (as we do all come in different shapes and sizes!)
+With instrument teaching I make sure your child has a good technique that is effective and right for them (as we do all come in different shapes and sizes!)

-I teach you about rhythm and melody through the use of your own voice and own story – i.e. we make up little stories and tunes and sing and play them on our instruments.
+I teach your child about rhythm and melody through the use of their own voice and own story – i.e. we make up little stories and tunes and sing and play them on our instruments.

-I inspire you to think about the quality of sound you are making, how much you like or don’t like it and how you could improve it.
-So you become a performer!
+I inspire your child to think about the quality of sound they are making, how much they like or don’t like it and how they could improve it.
+So they become a performer!

 When we have some basics of musicality and technique in place we talk about where we would like to go next.
-You might have a favourite musical style you want to play.
-Wherever we go, the focus will always be upon you finding your own voice.
+Your child might have a favourite musical style they want to play.
+Wherever we go, the focus will always be upon your child finding their own voice.

-What age do you need to be and what will you need to become a musician?
+What age does your child need to be and what will they need to become a musician?

-Ukelele – You can start at about 6.
-You need to have strong fingers and be able to use them independently.
-You need a bit of determination to learn some chords and strumming patterns and then you will be away and able to play lots of songs and tunes!
-You will just need an acoustic or if you prefer an electric ukelele!
+Ukelele – Your child can start at about 6.
+They need to have strong fingers and be able to use them independently.
+They need a bit of determination to learn some chords and strumming patterns and this will enable them to play lots of songs and tunes!
+They will just need an acoustic or electric ukelele!

-5-string Banjo – You will need to be about 10 to play the 5-string banjo and ideally you will need one the right size for your size.
-The chords are easier to play than on the guitar and although a more unusual instrument it is a really fun and cool instrument to play.
+5-string Banjo – Your child will need to be about 10 to play the 5-string banjo and ideally they will need one the right size for their size.
+The chords are easier to play than on the guitar and although a more unusual instrument, it is a really fun and cool instrument to play.
 We will play around with elements of pop, rock, blues and bluegrass.
 You can buy small banjos at a price.
 You may find some on e-bay or somewhere else second-hand.
-Before you contact me please check that your banjo has 5 strings and not 4 – otherwise it is an Irish banjo and I only teach 5-string!
+Before you contact me please check that your child’s banjo has 5 strings and not 4 – otherwise it is an Irish banjo and I teach 5-string!